top of page

 “Should I try oral ketamine at home, or is IV ketamine a better option?”

 With a growing number of online companies offering ketamine-by-mail, it’s easy to think all ketamine treatments are the same.
-But the truth is more complex — and far more important for your safety and results.
+However, the truth is more complex — and far more important for your safety and results.
+Here’s what every patient should know before choosing a ketamine treatment route.

 1. Oral and IV Ketamine Aren’t Interchangeable